 I quickly became disillusioned to the presence of Facebook in my life, around about the time the fun quizzes and stuff you used to do went out of fashion.
 As soon as it stopped being this fun new toy I started questioning its usefulness.

-So I didn’t really quit Facebook in the end, I just stopped using it.
+So I didn’t really quit Facebook, I just stopped using it.

 So one of my all time favourite bloggers, Cal Newport has just released his latest book, Digital Minimalism.